cran/piecepackr/README.md

 that the [Dejavu Sans](https://dejavu-fonts.github.io/Download.html) font is installed.

-For more advanced `{piecepackr}` configurations you'll want to install additional Unicode fonts and Windows users are highly recommended to use and install piecepackr on "Ubuntu on Bash on Windows" if planning on using Unicode symbols from multiple fonts.
+For more advanced `piecepackr` configurations you'll want to install additional Unicode fonts and Windows users are highly recommended to use and install piecepackr on "Ubuntu on Bash on Windows" if planning on using Unicode symbols from multiple fonts.
 The following bash commands